 Deuces and Diamond isn’t quite the Fremont, but it’s the closest thing you’ll find in Wrigley.
 It’s huge, with two floors and a great patio.
 Be real fancy and take the escalator upstairs, especially when you’re having trouble using your own two feet.

-The Cubby Bear is the Mecca of Wrigley on game day.
+The Cubby Bear is the North Star of Wrigley on game day.
 It’s directly across the street from the stadium and attracts a huge crowd.
 Live music makes it an upbeat spot if that’s the kind of thing you’re looking for.

 It’s 75 and sunny, and you skipped work to watch the Cubs against the Cardinals.
 Pregaming with beers at Murphy’s Bleachers just outside of right field is what you want to be doing.

 Vines on Clark